-No matter what season, the chances are soup is a good answer to “what’s for dinner?”
+No matter what season, the chances good that the answer to “What’s for dinner?” is going to be “Soup!”

 It may be the answer on a cold and chilly day, or just when you have no other ideas for dinner and need something fast.
 Soup is warm, comforting and always delicious.

-This hamburger soup is a quick meal when you need it, but that tastes like it has been tucked away on the stove for hours,
+This hamburger soup is a quick meal when you need it, but it tastes like it has been tucked away on the stove for hours.

 Make this soup your own by adding in some macaroni or other pasta, or give it a spicy kick with a dash of cayenne.